Frequently Asked Questions

 She does not stock vaccines, does not do emergency care, and there is no on-call or after-hours way to reach her.
 We do not guarantee openings for acute or urgent matters.

-The main difference between patients and clients has to do with whether or not you’ve established care with Dr. Zelfand in person.
+The main difference between patients and clients has to do with whether or not you’ve established and continued care with Dr. Zelfand in person.
 This in turn determines how many services she can legally and ethically provide to you.
-Dr. Z cannot act as a physician or treat patients living in other states or countries unless they first come to Oregon for a visit in person and return at least once a year.
+Dr. Z cannot act as a physician or treat patients living in other states or countries unless they first come to her office for a visit in person and return at least once a year.
 This rule is mandated by the governing board, so we cannot make any exceptions.

 This type of business relationship is not a doctor/patient relationship, but rather health coaching and consultation.
 These clients do not need to be seen in person.

 Dr. Zelfand will not be able to order diagnostic testing, diagnose diseases, or prescribe pharmaceutical medications to these people.